SilverNemesis/fcc-gameoflife/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`